JavaScript / TypeScript SDK

 s

-that extend native JavaScript Error
+that extend the native JavaScript Error

-class providing useful messages and special type
+class, providing useful messages and special type

-field with a type KameleoonException
+fields with a type KameleoonException

 .